kgateway-dev/kgateway/test/kubernetes/README.md

 - After reproducing a behavior in a cluster, it was challenging to convert these resources (manifests) into Go structs to be used within the test structure.
 Again, this led to toil that either resulted in wasted time writing tests, or a rationale to not add a test.

 ### Framework
-Luckily, we've been able to learn from these challenges, and have introduced a framework that we believe addresses the concerns, and allows us to write expressive end-to-end tests that reflect the experiences of users of the product.
+We've learned from these challenges and have introduced a framework that we believe addresses the concerns.
+This framework allows us to write expressive end-to-end tests that reflect the experiences of users of the product.

 _For more details on the end-to-end framework, see the [e2e](./e2e) package._